ItIsMeJuly/Smart-student-house/README.md

   <li> Vending Machine and a Microwave are both integrated on one chip with a seperate software for a Laptop, PC.
 You could either get a beverage or a snack from the vending machine while heating something in the microwave. 🎰
 </ul>

-# My part was the vending machine and microwave and helping my teammates with debugging